huggingface/blog/audio-datasets.md

 Having read this blog, we hope you agree that 🤗 Datasets is the number one place for downloading and preparing audio datasets. 🤗 Datasets is made possible through the work of the community.
 If you would like to contribute a dataset, refer to the [Guide for Adding a New Dataset](https://huggingface.co/docs/datasets/share#share).

+*Thank you to the following individuals who help contribute to the blog post: Vaibhav Srivastav, Polina Kazakova,
+Patrick von Platen, Omar Sanseviero and Quentin Lhoest.*